EHTH Alert: Bronstein, Gewirtz & Grossman, LLC Notifies eHealth, Inc. Investors of and Encourages Investors to Contact the Firm

 NEW YORK, Feb.
-4, 2022 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against eHealth, Inc. ("eHealth" or the "Company") (NASDAQ: EHTH) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired eHealth securities between April 26, 2018 and July 23, 2020, both dates inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/ehth.
+08, 2022 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against eHealth, Inc. ("eHealth" or the "Company") ( EHTH) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired eHealth securities between April 26, 2018 and July 23, 2020, both dates inclusive (the “Class Period”).
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/ehth.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.